Terešov: Sights

-In 1723, Václav Diviš Miseroni of Lisson, the then owner of Terešov, had a small baroque castle built.
+In 1723, Václav Diviš Miseroni of Lisson, the then owner of Terešov, had built a small Baroque castle.
 It is a simple one-storey building with mansard roof.
 Today, it houses a detention institute for youth.

 The stone road bridge in the centre of Terešov is a cultural monument.
 It is a 28 m long bridge from the early 19th century.

 The Jewish cemetery is preserved until today.
-It is located anear the village of Bílá Skála.
+It is located near the village of Bílá Skála.
 It has an area of approximately 4100 m2 with around 300 tombstones.
-The oldest preserved tombstones dates from 1725–1729.
+The oldest preserved tombstones dates from the period 1725–1729.
 The wall of the cemetery is partly in ruins.